 The answer to this question is dependent on numerous factors; riding style, set-up, temperature and conditions, type of motorcycle or displacement etc. Also, whether you want a quick lap time during a sprint race or consistent lap times over many sessions such as at a trackday must be considered.

 Pro 6 Cycle stocks the appropriate compounds for Canadian tracks.
+Please consult our knowlegable tech staff for the best compunds to suit your style and riding needs.
 Please refer to our pricing for available tire sizes.

 What compound of tire is better in hot versus cold weather?

 As a general rule, softer compounds cold tear more easily.
 In the cold weather, you should run a compound that is more hard than soft.

 How many Heat Cycles can I get out of a tire?

 Heat Cycles are not an issue with Dunlop racing tires as it would be with other brands.
 The more important factor is how much tread is left on the tire.